jfecher/ante-website/content/docs/language.md

 removing a context from a function no longer requires manually removing function arguments from every call site of that function.
 We gain all this while still keeping the use of a context explicit in the function's signature.
-We know any function marked `with Eval` will make use of this context and potentially modify it.
-If we wanted to separate these two notions, we could split `Get` and `Put` into different effects instead of including them both in a `State` effect
+We know any function marked `can Eval` will make use of this context and potentially modify it.
+If we wanted to separate these two notions, we could split `Get` and `Put` into different effects instead of including them both in a `Use` effect

 This example also highlights we can use type aliases for effect types.